 So where did this leave me?
 If I couldn't plug a street address into a mapping service like Google Maps – how the heck was I supposed to locate the property??
 This was a serious obstacle!
 If I couldn't find where a property was located, what it looked like, the shape of the parcel, the size of the property and what it's surroundings were – it was nearly impossible to determine what it was worth and how much to offer.

 I eventually learned that there is always an answer to this problem.
 It was just a matter of whether I knew where to find it.

 AgentPro247 Aerial Maps

-But the problem was that every once in a while, the information I found in AgentPro247 wasn't right.
+The problem with AgentPro247 was that every once in a while, the information wasn't right.

 For one reason or another – the system just wasn't always able to find a sensible answer from the public records, so it just gave me a non-answer (or the wrong answer altogether).
 I could usually tell when the system got confused – because it would drop the little red pin on a property that clearly wasn't the right one.

 Now don't get me wrong, these kinds of user-friendly services were usually a HUGE help and they saved me a lot of time and frustration – but was I supposed to do when I still couldn't find the right answer?